bemozi/bemozi.github.io/README.md

 #### Method B: Command Line (Automatic Updates)

-This method ensures Chrome updates **automatically** with your system updates:
+This method ensures Chrome updates **automatically** with your system:

 1. Download the package key and add the Google repository: